Job Show North East returns to Stadium of Light - here's what you need to know

 Among the exhibitors will be Sunderland City Council, TSB, Tesco Bank, Swissport, End Clothing, North East Autism Society, Sunderland College, the National Careers Service and more.

-For further information, visit the website www.thejobshow.com where you can register to attend.

-Alternatively, if you represent a company and are interested in booking a last minuie stand contact Sophia on 01733 555163 or email victoria@thejobshow.com
+Alternatively, if you represent a company and are interested in booking a last minute stand contact Sophia on 01733 555163 or email victoria@thejobshow.com